AJGreaves/portrait-artist/testing.md

     1. Navbar code is identical on all html pages.
 Testing already completed.

 2. Hero image:
-    1. Repeat verification steps done for hero image on about page.
+    1. Repeat verification steps done for hero image on About page.

 3. Gallery:
     1. Hover over each gallery thumbnail and confirm the hover animation works as expected.